Hanauma Bay is one of the most famous snorkeling spots on earth! Hanauma Bay snorkeling earns this reputation for good reason.

 Hanauma Bay water temperature

-The Hanauma Bay water temperature average in the winter is 77 degrees F. It stays around this temperature through spring and rises during the summer to an average of 78.8 degrees F peaking in the fall at 80.6 degrees F.
+The Hanauma Bay water temperature average in the winter is about 77 degrees F. It stays around this temperature through spring and rises during the summer to an average of 78.8 degrees F. I.e. there isn’t a ton of variation in the water temperature.
+It’s basically perfect year round.

 There are other amazing spots to snorkel on the island that are less crowded and free to access, but if you aren’t the best swimmer and especially if you are looking to snorkel with kids, then the Hanauma Bay snorkeling experience can’t be beat.